MooersLab/multipleFileTransfer/README.md

 }
 ```

-This second function is for getting a file from OURdisk.
+This second function is for getting file9(s) from OURdisk.

 ```bash
 function dtn2mget {